 Course Notes for Mathematics 211-212: Multivariable Calculus

-(Copyright 2008, 2009, 2010, 2011, 2012, 2013 by Jerry Shurman.
+(Copyright 2008 through 2015 by Jerry Shurman.
 Any part of the material protected by this copyright notice may be reproduced in any form for any purpose without the permission of the copyright owner, but only the reasonable costs of reproduction may be charged.
 Reproduction for profit is prohibited.)

 This is the text for a two-semester multivariable calculus course.
 The setting is n-dimensional Euclidean space, with the material on differentiation culminating in the Inverse Function Theorem and its consequences, and the material on integration culminating in the Generalized Fundamental Theorem of Integral Calculus (often called Stokes's Theorem) and some of its consequences in turn.
 The prerequisite is a proof-based course in one-variable calculus.
 Some familiarity with the complex number system and complex mappings is occasionally assumed as well, but the reader can get by without it.

 The book's aim is to use multivariable calculus to teach mathematics as a blend of reasoning, computing, and problem-solving, doing justice to the structure, the details, and the scope of the ideas.
 To this end, I have tried to write in a style that communicates intent early in the discussion of each topic rather than proceeding coyly from opaque definitions.
 Also, I have tried occasionally to speak to the pedagogy of mathematics and its effect on the process of learning the subject.
 Most importantly, I have tried to spread the weight of exposition among diagrams, formulas, and words.
 The premise is that the reader is ready to do mathematics resourcefully by marshaling the complementary skills of